moots-technology/moots-capacitor-dark-mode/README.md

 This plugin adds the native code neccessary to read the system's theme setting and set the media query inside the app approriately.
 Thus it will now match the system's selected theme.

+# About Moots
+[moots technology](https://mootstech.com.au/) is an Adelaide, South Australia based consultancy and software development company with a huge expertise in usage requirements analysis and cloud architecture frameworks for creating modern software solutions.
+Hereby we prioritise high usability and amazing UX over adding further features.